sateeshperi/2019-DCG-UNR/Loggin_on_Atmosphere_Cloud.rst

 Below, we've provided screenshots of the whole process.
 You can click on them to zoom in.
 The important areas to fill in are highlighted.

-**Note** Cyverse has good documentation on how to use Atmosphere resources which you can find [here](https://learning.cyverse.org/projects/atmosphere-guide/en/latest/index.html)
+**Note** Cyverse has good documentation on how to use Atmosphere resources which you can find `here <https://learning.cyverse.org/projects/atmosphere-guide/en/latest/index.html>`

-First, go to the [Atmosphere](https://atmo.cyverse.org/application/images) and then click `login` (right-upper corner)
+First, go to the `Atmosphere <https://atmo.cyverse.org/application/images>` and then click "login" (right-upper corner)

 |atmo-1|